ministryofjustice/analytics-platform-control-panel/doc/architecture.md

     Destination="https://console.aws.amazon.com/"&
     SigninToken=<SignToken from previous step>
 ```
- then User will be redirected into federation endpoint again for authentication to AWS console
+ then the user will be redirected into the federation endpoint again for authentication to AWS console
-- **Step 9**: Once the federation endpoint verifies the call, user will be redirected into
+- **Step 9**: Once the federation endpoint verifies the call, the user will be redirected into
-  the destination passed from Control panel on AWS console
+  the destination passed from Control Panel on AWS console

-The example code of accessing AWS console through OIDC is available [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_enable-console-custom-url.html)
+Example code to access the AWS console through OIDC is available [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_enable-console-custom-url.html).

-## code structure overview
+## Code structure overview
-AS we can see above system overview diagram Every external system/service the control panel app interacts with needs
+As we can see above system overview diagram, every external system and service that the Control Panel app interacts with needs
-an authentication process, majority of them is to user client-credentials (client_id and client_secret) for
+an authentication process.
+The majority of them use client-credentials (client_id and client_secret) for
 machine to machine authentication.
-The slightly complicated part is the interactions to AWS
+The slightly complicated part is the interactions with AWS
-services and cluster, which is shown in the following diagram.
+services and clusters, which is shown in the following diagram.

 ![Code structure](./images/code_structure.png "The code structure of the app")